cert-manager/cert-manager/deploy/charts/cert-manager/README.template.md

 <td>prometheus.enabled</td>
 <td>

-Enable prometheus monitoring for the cert-manager controller, to use with.
-Prometheus Operator either `prometheus.servicemonitor.enabled` or
+Enable Prometheus monitoring for the cert-manager controller to use with the.
+Prometheus Operator.
+If this option is enabled without enabling `prometheus.servicemonitor.enabled` or
-`prometheus.podmonitor.enabled` can be used to create a ServiceMonitor/PodMonitor
+`prometheus.podmonitor.enabled`, 'prometheus.io' annotations are added to the cert-manager Deployment
-resource
+resources.
+Additionally, a service is created which can be used together with your own ServiceMonitor (managed outside of this Helm chart).
+Otherwise, a ServiceMonitor/ PodMonitor is created.

 </td>
 <td>bool</td>